 During July 2025, Andrey Belykher enhanced the apple/axlearn repository by developing a flexible exponential moving average (EMA) schedule for machine learning training workflows.
 He introduced a step_offset parameter to the ema_schedule, allowing the initial training step for warm-up to be adjusted dynamically.
-This Python-based solution improved training stability and reduced the need for manual hyperparameter tuning, supporting more reproducible experiments across diverse workloads.
-Andrey focused on backward-compatible API design and seamless integration with existing training flows, demonstrating skills in Python, machine learning, and testing.
-The work addressed maintainability and extensibility of EMA scheduling, reflecting thoughtful engineering depth.
+This Python-based feature enables more adaptive EMA decay schedules, improving training stability and reducing the need for manual hyperparameter tuning.
+Andrey focused on backward-compatible API design and seamless integration with existing training flows, which supports reproducible experiments and maintainable code.
+His work demonstrated depth in Python, machine learning, and testing, addressing reproducibility and extensibility in model training.

 July 2025 – apple/axlearn: Delivered a Flexible EMA Schedule enhancement with step_offset warm-up.
 Introduced a step_offset parameter to ema_schedule to adjust the initial training step for warm-up, enabling more flexible and adaptive exponential moving average decay schedules during training.
 The change improves training stability and reduces manual hyperparameter tuning, supporting more reproducible experiments across workloads.